esa/polyhedral-gravity-model/README.md

 computation_point = np.array([0, 0, 0])
 ```

-We first, define a constant density Polyhedron from `vertices` and `faces`
+We first define a constant density Polyhedron from `vertices` and `faces`

 ```python
 cube_polyhedron = Polyhedron(